Schr0Smi1ey/Peddy-Your-Loving-Pet/README.md

 # ![Peddy Logo](/images/logo.webp) Peddy-Your-Loving-Pet

-**Peddy-Your-Loving-Pet** is a pet adoption platform that helps users find their ideal pets by browsing through various categories and filtering them based on preferences.
+**Peddy-Your-Loving-Pet** is a pet adoption platform home page that helps users find their ideal pets by browsing through various categories and filtering them based on preferences.
 The website offers a smooth and intuitive interface, allowing users to explore different pets, get detailed information, and adopt their future companions.
 All the pet information is fetched dynamically from an API.

 ## Key Features